Second Cold War: Usage during original Cold War

-Usage in the context of foreshadowing
+Past predictions

 In May 1998, George Kennan described the US Senate vote to expand NATO to include Poland, Hungary, and the Czech Republic as "the beginning of a new cold war", and predicted that "the Russians will gradually react quite adversely and it will affect their policies".
 In 2001, foreign policy and security experts James M. Lindsay and Ivo Daalder described counterterrorism as the "new Cold War".
 British journalist Edward Lucas wrote in February 2008 that a new cold war between Russia and the West had already begun.

 Usage in a multilateral context

+Before 2021

+The Independent in 2008 described the Russo-Georgian War as "reviv[ing] the spectre of the most tense days of the Cold War" and described it as the beginning of a "new Cold War".

-In a 2016 op-ed for The Straits Times, Kor Kian Beng wrote that the phrase "new Cold War" between US-led allies versus Beijing and Moscow did not gain traction in China at first.
-This changed in 2016 after the United States announced its plan to deploy Terminal High Altitude Area Defence (THAAD) in South Korea against North Korea, but China and Russia found the advanced anti-missile system too close for comfort.
+In a 2016 op-ed for The Straits Times, Kor Kian Beng wrote that the phrase "new Cold War" between US-led allies versus Beijing and Moscow did not gain traction in China at first when it first emerged in 2014.
+He says this changed in 2016 after the United States announced its plan to deploy Terminal High Altitude Area Defense (THAAD) in South Korea against North Korea, but China and Russia found the advanced anti-missile system too close for comfort.
 The US also supported a tribunal ruling against China in favor of the Philippines in the South China Sea.
-Afterwards, the term "new Cold War" appeared in Chinese media more often.
-Analysts believe this does not reflect China's desire to pursue such a strategy but precautions should still be in place to lower the chances of any escalation.
+Afterwards, he wrote, the term "new Cold War" appeared in Chinese media more often.

-In June 2019, University of Southern California (USC) professors Steven Lamy and Robert D. English agreed that the "new Cold War" would distract political parties from bigger issues such as globalization, global warming, global poverty, increasing inequality, and far-right populism.
-However, Lamy said that the new Cold War had not yet begun, while English said that it already had.
-English further said that China poses a far greater threat than Russia in cyberwarfare but not as much as far-right populism does from within liberal states like the US.
+In a June 2019 interview with a college magazine, University of Southern California (USC) professors Steven Lamy and Robert D. English agreed that talk of a "new Cold War" was intended to distract political publics from bigger issues such as globalisation, global warming, global poverty and increasing inequality.
+Lamy said there was no new Cold War ("although it serves a purpose for some people to suggest that, especially those who want to increase military budgets") but instead described the heightened global tension as a period of great power rivalry between the US, China and Russia.
+English said that a new Cold War had already begun, and that China poses a far greater threat to the West than Russia in cyberwarfare but not as much as far-right populism does from within liberal states.